HELP TOPIC: How to get promoted in Shadow Fleet

 If you are an enlisted person wanting to apply for commissioned service, you must wait until the next Commissioned Officer Recruiting Period (CORP)

 and apply via a request submitted to your Commanding Officer.
-A CORP usually occurs once every quarter (3 months) but may occur more frequently if there are more officer positions that need filling, or less frequently if the number of available officer positions is limited.Junior Commissioned Officer Promotions
+A CORP usually occurs once every quarter (3 months) but may occur more frequently if there are more officer positions that need filling, or less frequently if the number of available officer positions is limited.Cadet Promotions

 To bring it into line with current military practice, commissioned promotions up the junior ranks (Ensign to Lieutenant) are based on posts.
 This does not necessarily mean they are awarded automatically on reaching a certain post count, as promotions are ultimately at the Commanding Officer's discretion, but it does mean most people will reach the rank of Lieutenant given time.
 Promotions after this point are based on merit.

 From a Commanding Officer's point of view, promotions to the rank of Lieutenant (Junior Grade) may be made at any time provided a player has met the minimum promotion criteria.
-Promotions to the rank of Lieutenant and above require prior approval from the Task Group Commander.Senior Commissioned Officer Promotions
+Promotions to the rank of Lieutenant and above require prior approval from the Head of Fleet Operations or Fleet Commanding Officer if the post of HoFO is vacant.Senior Commissioned Officer Promotions

 Promotion up the senior commissioned ranks - Lieutenant Commander and above - is slower than the junior or enlisted rank structure, as higher standards are expected of you.
 Promotion past the rank of Lieutenant is based on merit and personal contribution to the SIMM.